Ljufin/JulSet/README.md

 # JulSet
 This module provides several functions for set theory.
-An important thing to note is that the sets used here are not the standard set as defined by Julia.
-This modules uses the standard Julia arrays, mostly for the ability to use nested sets, a feature that the set type doesn't support.
+An important thing to note is that the sets used here are not the set type defined by Julia.
+This modules uses one-dimensional Julia arrays, mostly for the ability to use nested sets, a feature that the set type does not support.
 A list of functions are as follows:

 # setpush!